 - AggreBind’s unique characteristics offer soil stabilization solutions that are readily available from most on-site materials.

 - AggreBind offers environmentally friendly solutions.

 - AggreBind was developed to meet today’s environmental concerns and today’s specific engineering challenges.

-- AggreBind is a cross-linked styrene acrylic polymer that makes it the perfect soil stabilizing product.
+- AggreBind is a cross-linked copolymer that makes it the perfect soil stabilizing product.

 - Soil Stabilization with AggreBind does not need clay.

 - AggreBind can effectively stabilize a wide range of on-site materials including sub-soils, sands, and waste construction/mine materials.
 Sieve analysis is highly recommended.

 - AggreBind works with stabilizing soil contaminated mining materials and non-organic waste materials.

 - Recycled AggreBind roads and blocks are ideal for soil mixing and aerating of fields.